dusk-network/docs-public/src/content/docs/learn/deep-dive/transaction_models/moonlight.md

 `txmoonlight = {from, to, value, nonce, deposit, data, gas_limit, gas_price, signature}`

 The parameters correspond to:
-- `from`: Public key of the sender.
+- `sender`: Public key of the sender.
-- `to`: Public key of the recipient.
+- `receiver`: Public key of the recipient.
 - `value`: Amount of $DUSK to transfer.
 - `nonce`: Ensures transaction uniqueness and prevents replay attacks.
 - `deposit`: Optional; amount sent to a contract or function.